zeroalphat/ofen/docs/design.md

 %% Node1
-image-puller1-->|A1: Request to download container images from the registry mirror and external registry|containerd-node1 containerd-node1-->|A2: Attempt to download images from the registry mirror|spegel-pod1 containerd-node1-->|A3: Attempt to download images from the external registry|container-registry
+image-puller1-->|A1: Request to download container images from the registry mirror and upstream registry|containerd-node1 containerd-node1-->|A2: Attempt to download images from the registry mirror|spegel-pod1 containerd-node1-->|A3: Attempt to download images from the upstream registry|container-registry

 %% Node2
 image-puller2-->|B1: Request to download container images from the registry mirror|containerd-node2